Qualifications and options

 NC stands for numerus clausus.
 It does not screen for a school leaving grade but only indicates that a given number of study places will be distributed.
 Ninety percent of the study places are allocated using ranking lists.
 The ranking lists are put together using point scores in the manner specified in the University's admissions regulations.

-Before enrollment in a study program leading to a Bachelor of Science (B.Sc.) degree, an entrance examination is administered.
+Some study programs require an entrance examination.
 It is used to determine special suitability and motivation for the chosen study program.
 It does not matter here whether it is a restricted-admission study program or not.
+A special deadline for the application for an entrance examination exists only in the following study programs: In Sports Science (only teaching degree; sports entrance examination) and in the German-French Social Sciences.
+In both cases, the registration window closes on May 15.

 Certain B.Sc. study programs in addition require pre-university work experience for the first semester.
 For more details, see the page on selection criteria and admissions.